roblburris/image-ml/README.md

 ## Updates
 ### May 6, 2021
 Hello everyone!
 Apologies for not being able to attend today's session - I unfortunately a lot of work this week but one of my good friends, Aadi, will be teaching today.
 Next week Aadi will be teaching again and Nicholas should be back as well.
-I'll be returning for the final session where I'll give a lecture on Machine Learning but if you have any issues with the project (especially this repo!), feel free to email me at <roblburris@gmail.com>.
+I'll be returning for the final session where I'll talk about Machine Learning and deployment but if you have any issues with the project (especially this repo!), feel free to email me at <roblburris@gmail.com>.
 \- RB

 ## Overview